Chorus/DynamicsDocs/docs/Overview/Dashboards.md

 The Session Data Dashboard gives your clinical managers a bird's eye view of the clinical data being collected in your organization.

-The **Data Analysis** report gives you visibility to data collection and treatment progress accross your entire organization.
+The **Data Analysis** report gives you visibility to data collection and treatment progress across your entire organization.
 Filter by practitioner, patient, skill acquisition domain/subdomain, or target status and review target graphs for the selected date range.
 Hover on a data point or a condition change line to review its details.

 The **BT Data Per Day** report allows easy monitoring of practitioner performance.
 Filter by practitioner or patient to ensure the amount of data collection per day is meeting your organization's standards.